Today is National Play-Doh day!

 After I finished making my collage of nature on play-dough, I decided that this would be fun for the kids at school to try so I put the play-dough in little baggies and my walnuts and acorns in the basket to take them all with me to school.
 I will let the children go and find more leaves and other symbols of fall to add to the collection I have started.

 Do you have any cool play dough ideas?
 I would love to hear about them.
-Leave a comment below or linky up if you have a post so I can check it out!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Leave a comment below or linky up if you have a post so I can check it out!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!